 One avenue of support for employees has been the Coronavirus Job Retention Scheme (CJRS) or Furlough Scheme.
 The Scheme’s aim is to allow businesses to retain staff who may otherwise have been made redundant because of the effect COVID-19 has had on their business.

 On Tuesday 12 May, the Chancellor announced that the government’s Furlough Scheme will remain open until 31 October 2020.
 However, the scheme will change from 1 July 2020 to a “flexible furlough” scheme, with employers taking on more of the employee costs.
 Some recruitment businesses may already be finding that their business has reduced, and they will no longer need the same number of employees they did pre-pandemic, despite the changes to the scheme.
 Redundancies could be the next logical step as a result.

 These are tough decisions to be made and we recommend you seek professional advice before proceeding, as there may be alternative options that you have not considered.

 If all alternatives have been explored and making redundancies is the best solution for your recruitment business, then there are key considerations to be made before you proceed.
-Our sister company, HR Service Centre, have put together a guide which gives an overview of the statutory process that is required when making redundancies.
+Our partner, HR Initiatives, have put together a guide which gives an overview of the statutory process that is required when making redundancies.
 This advice is aimed at smaller scale redundancies (i.e. for less than 20 employees within any single site, within a rolling period of 90 days).
 If you have larger scale decisions to make, please contact us for specific advice and guidance.